The Inflatable Paddle Board Specialists since 2012 | Orders over $99 Ship Free | 1-877-777-1769

 All inflatable SUP boards come with a manual pump.
 The pumps will vary in quality, but - some bad news here - none of them make it easy to inflate a paddle board to full pressure.
 Some manual pumps are “dual action”, meaning they inflate on both the downstroke and upstroke, which is an improvement over a single-action pump and are really the best option for manual pumping.

 Some manual pumps are double-barrel behemoths, which can move a lot of air at low pressure, but are just as challenging as any other pump once you have initially filled the board with air (the easy part of the pumping task) and are working to increase the pressure to the recommended PSI that the board needs to function optimally.
-There are some basic physics that applies to how pumps work and no matter how the pump is designed, pushing air through a valve at 15 psi will always be a workout.
+There are some basic physics that applies to how pumps work, and no matter how the pump is designed, pushing air through a valve at 15 psi will always be a workout.

 The solution to this is to buy an electric pump designed specifically for SUP inflation.
 Electric SUP pumps can be powered from your car’s cigarette lighter socket or from a portable 12 Volt power source and take the effort out of inflating your SUP so you can save your energy for paddling.
 Just be sure to get an inflator designed specifically for SUP, because tire inflators won’t move enough air volume to fill a SUP, and pumps for air mattresses and pool toys can’t provide the pressure needed for a paddle board.